+The apostle gives testimony of his own experience of the work of the Holy Spirit in the soul—in applying God’s moral law.
 He says, “I had not known sin, but by the law…For without the law sin was dead.
 For I was alive without the law once: but when the commandment came, sin revived, and I died.
 And the commandment, which was ordained to life, I found to be unto death.
-For sin, taking occasion by the commandment, deceived me, and by it slew me…sin, that it might appear sin, working death in me by that which is good5; that sin by the commandment might become exceeding sinful” (Romans 7:7-13; the reader should find it useful to study the whole chapter).
+For sin, taking occasion by the commandment, deceived me, and by it slew me…sin, that it might appear sin, working death in me by that which is good;5 that sin by the commandment might become exceeding sinful” (Romans 7.7-13; the reader should find it useful to study the whole chapter).

-Paul could not stop himself from sinning (see Romans 7:15,23).
-And now he was painfully aware that he was deliberately sinning against God and against his own tender conscience.
+Paul (or Saul7, as he was then called) could not stop himself sinning (see Romans 7.15,23).
+And now, by the reproving of the Holy Spirit, he was painfully aware that he was deliberately sinning against God and against his own renewed, tender conscience.

-He was made to understand that all his so-called righteousnesses were indeed as filthy rags in God’s eyes, and he began to truly hunger and thirst after that righteousness which is “without the law,” namely the righteousness of Christ (Isaiah 64:6; Matthew 5:6).
+He was made to understand that all his so-called righteousnesses were indeed as filthy rags in God’s eyes, and he began to truly hunger and thirst after that righteousness which is “without the law,” namely the righteousness of Christ (Isaiah 64.6; Matthew 5.6).